aut0maat10/aut0maat10.github.io/_posts/2017-12-31-bookrecs_my_rails_portfolio_project.markdown

 ---
 layout: post
 title:      "BookRecs – My Rails Portfolio Project  "
-date:       2017-12-31 18:47:31 +0000
+date:       2017-12-31 13:47:32 -0500
 permalink:  bookrecs_my_rails_portfolio_project
 ---

-##### For my Rails Portfolio Project for the Flatiron School, I decided to build an app for book recommendations and reviews.
+#### For my Rails Portfolio Project for the Flatiron School, I decided to build an app for book recommendations and reviews.
 The app is inspired by Goodreads, and I call it BookRecs.

 ![](https://i.imgur.com/dKzLcay.png)

-### Project Requirements:
+### Project Requirements:&#x2028;

 * Use Rails framework
 * Models must include a has_many, a belongs_to, and a has_many_through relationship